History, culture, and nature: the three pillars of Trento

-What to do
+What is there to do in Trento?

-What else can you do?
-Climb to the Sardagna Belvedere by cable car, where you can enjoy a view of the city from above, and perhaps enjoy an aperitif at sundown.
-Or you could go for a walk on Monte Bondone (the Alp of Trento), a nature reserve about 30 minutes by car to the south of the city, which in winter becomes a ski area that is ideal for Alpine skiing, Nordic skiing, and snowboarding, highly appreciated by families.
+If you are staying in Trento for a while, you could go for a walk on Monte Bondone (the Alp of Trento), a nature reserve about 30 minutes by car to the south of the city, which in winter becomes a ski area that is ideal for Alpine skiing, Nordic skiing, and snowboarding, highly appreciated by families.